-SKAT claims that the parent companies in question are so-called conduit companies because the amounts received, according to SKAT, have been passed on to group related entities in tax haven countries.
-The parent companies are consequently not the beneficial owners of the dividends or interest received, and the Danish subsidiaries should therefore have withheld tax at source in connection with such payments.
-As they failed to do so, SKAT is of the opinion that the Danish companies are liable for payment of the tax.
+The DTA claims that the parent companies in question are so-called conduit companies because the amounts received, according to the DTA, have been passed on to group related entities in tax haven countries.
+The parent companies are consequently not the beneficial owners of the dividends or interest received - the Parent-Subsidiary Directive and the Interest and Royalties Directive have been abused - and the Danish subsidiaries should therefore have withheld tax at source in connection with such payments.
+As they failed to do so, the DTA is of the opinion that the Danish companies are liable for payment of the tax.

 The number of cases is substantial, and the values involved are significant.

 In addition to the questions referred to the Court of Justice of the European Union (CJEU)e in six pilot cases – which specifically concerned the interpretation of the Parent-Subsidiary Directive and the Interest and Royalties Directive, their interaction with the general EU anti-abuse principle, and their transposition into Danish law as well as of the freedom of establishment of the EC Treaty – the beneficial owner cases raise a wide range of additional questions.

 These questions especially concern the interpretation of the relevant double taxation treaties, the significance of the DTA’s change in practice and the issue of whether the companies have acted negligently.

 In addition, after the judgments of the CJEU it has become a central question of constitutional law whether the Danish courts can or must apply the "general EU anti-abuse principle".

 Finally, also questions about how interest on late payment should accrue to a potential withholding tax claim have had a strong presence, see further below.

 The two first cases that were decided by the Danish courts were the so-called ISS cases – one case involving dividend tax payments and another involving interest tax payments.